designbright/JavaScriptRockPaperScissors/README.md

 The **Else/If** Clause

+* If the first condition is false, then a second condition is run
+* If neither condition is true, you need to run a different code block using an ‘else’ statement after the ‘else if’
+* You can have unlimited number of ‘else if’ clauses

+**Else/If Syntax**

+  if ( ) {

+	} else if ( ) {

+	} else {
+	 *Will only run if  BOTH previous conditions are FALSE* }

 ## Task
 Assuming the computer always throws paper, write the conditional statement that will console log out one of the following messages based on what you change the me value too.